alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

-## String Of Getters
+## Chain Of Getters

-While `levelFourName` can be retrieved using a string of getters, this is an extremely bad way because __NullPointerException__ is thrown when one of the objects is null.
+While `levelFourName` can be retrieved using a chain of getters, this is an extremely bad way because __NullPointerException__ is thrown when one of the objects is null.

 ```java
 public String getName(LevelOne levelOne) {